-The DC currently comprises of four of the guide dog industry's most experienced managerial, instructional, and guide dog breeding professionals.
+The DC currently comprises of five of the guide dog industry's most experienced managerial, instructional, and guide dog breeding professionals.
 This new committee will meet once a year, and conduct teleconferences as necessary in order to update committee members as to new development projects.
 The DC will be able to have professional and technical communication with members to assist with their future development, as well as with new guide dog organisations to help them in starting their organisation.

 The Finance Committee develops policies and reviews the areas of finance, annual budgets, monthly accounts, the annual report and audits of the Federation's activities and controlling its expenditure.
 This committee is comprised of 3 Directors of the Board.